 Lunch on the Victoria & Alfred Waterfront

-The tour will take about 4 hours so by the time you get back you will be hungry.
-Grab a quick lunch on the V&A Waterfront at Willoughby & Co or Den Anker, make sure you try some fish and chips!
-There are lots of options along the waterfront if seafood is not your thing.
+The tour will take about 4 hours, so by the time you get back you will be hungry.
+Grab a quick lunch on the V&A Waterfront at Willoughby & Co or Den Anker and make sure you try some fish and chips!
+There are lots of options along the waterfront if seafood is not your thing, however.
 Take a quick walk along the waterfront after lunch and continue exploring.
 Then from here it’s time to grab a cab.